hackatron/hackatron.github.io/_posts/2013-09-16-how-do-i-think-in-angular-if-i-have-a-jquery-background.markdown

 ---
 layout: post
 title: 'How do I "think in Angular" if I have a jQuery background?'
-description: A staring point to help you to move from the jQuery world to AngularJS.
+description: A starting point to help you to move from the jQuery world to AngularJS.
 ---

 [Matteo](https://twitter.com/rosatimatteo) will talk about [**AngularJS**](http://angularjs.org/).

 There's a set of logics you apply everyday using jQuery that you must trash in order to enter the frontend frameworks mindset and in particular AngularJS's one.
-The talk is a staring point to help you to move from the jQuery world to single page application frameworks.
+The talk is a starting point to help you to move from the jQuery world to single page application frameworks.

 AngularJS is an open-source JavaScript framework, maintained by Google.
 From angularjs.org: